mjskay/ARTool/art-effect-size.md

 ## Signif. codes:   0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-We can compare the above results to partial eta-squared calculated on the
+We can compare the above results to partial _eta_-squared calculated on the
 linear model (the second column below):